 This week was a great week to kick off the gymternet season.
-We were spoiled with two international competitions and some awesome skills and upgrades from the gymnasts.
+We were spoiled with two international competitions and lots of awesome (new) skills from the gymnasts.

 On beam, we saw some lovely and refreshing work at the Gymnix podium training.

 - Romania’s Ioana Crisan opens her beam routine with this awesome sequence.

 - Gabby Perea showed off an incredibly difficult, yet well-executed standing full.
 Her chest isn’t even low on the landing and she’s just a junior!